pogrebnav17/pac-man/documentation/MVP&Bonuses.md

 BONUS

 Bonus features may include:
-1. Make the Pac-man and the ghost be little gifs that move around the screen.
-2. Give the ghost ability to know where the Pac-man is and move towards him.
+1. Give the ghost ability to know where the Pac-man is and move towards him.
-3. Allow user to login.
+2. Allow user to login.
-4. Add levels with increased difficulty.
+3. Add levels with increased difficulty.
-5. Use firebase to keep a record of user's best scores and display top 5 user's usernames and scores (allowing competition between users).
+4. Use firebase to keep a record of user's best scores and display top 5 user's usernames and scores (allowing competition between users).
-6. Add sound effects.
+5. Add sound effects.
-7. Add a map with levels displaying which level the user left off on.
+6. Add a map with levels displaying which level the user left off on.